-- For the FY2016 Budget, one (1) Caseworker, Grade CC was added to assist with any additional workload attributed to HB 875, relating to offering veteran services assistance to inmates who are veterans. - In the FY2015 Budget, the Commissioners Court added one (1) Lead Caseworker, Grade FF, position. - In the FY2013 Budget, Commissioners Court added a Senior Secretary (Grade 8) position.
+- The FY2018 Budget for Veteran Services represents a continuation of FY2017 service levels. - For the FY2016 Budget, one (1) Caseworker, Grade CC was added to assist with any additional workload attributed to HB 875, relating to offering veteran services assistance to inmates who are veterans. - In the FY2015 Budget, the Commissioners Court added one (1) Lead Caseworker, Grade FF, position.